wiedymi/subforge/docs/formats/pgs.md

 ## Images

-- Subforge converts PGS segments into image effects attached to events.
+- Subforge exposes bitmap data on `event.image` and PGS metadata on `event.pgs`.
-- Events contain `segments` with `image` effects.
+- `segments` can be empty for image-based events.

 ## Parsing